AmadiMichael/evm_simulator_rs/README.md

 ### To test, run this in your terminal

 This assumes a valid rpc url link is in the `.env` file.

-You can also specify the `--rpc` flag and a rpc url after that as an alternative to using dotenv and it works the same.
+You can also specify the `--rpc ${rpc-url}` as an alternative to using dotenv.

+There's also support for simulating groups of transactions one after the other from a persistent fork chain running on a port locally which you can enable by adding `--persist true` flag and also setting the `--rpc` flag to `http://localhost:port`.

+Example of a simple single simulation:

 ```zsh
 cargo run -- --from 0x3B059f15059d976cA189165ee36d75Cb18249daf --to 0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D --data 0x791ac94700000000000000000000000000000000000000000000021e19e0c9bab24000000000000000000000000000000000000000000000000000000191112d9c55be9100000000000000000000000000000000000000000000000000000000000000a00000000000000000000000003b059f15059d976ca189165ee36d75cb18249daf0000000000000000000000000000000000000000000000000000000064d8924a0000000000000000000000000000000000000000000000000000000000000002000000000000000000000000930dac667ca8ac9166c93ae2eec3fb118a83c05f000000000000000000000000c02aaa39b223fe8d0a0e5c4f27ead9083c756cc2 --value 0 --block 17904698